 Located between the Bering Strait are two Diomede Islands.
 Russia’s Big Diomede and the U.S.’s Little Diomede situated between both sides of the International Date Line.
 So even though the two islands are only around 2 miles apart, they’re in totally different time zones — with a 21-hour difference!
 Hence, Russia’s Big Diomede has earned the nickname “Tomorrow Island”, while Little Diomede is referred to as “Yesterday Isle“.

 There’s no geographically strange about the Wagah Border between Pakistan and India, but it’s the site of a unique border because of its closing ceremony!
-Everyday two hours before sunset, Pakistan Rangers and the Indian Border Security Force conduct a flamboyant closing ritual which involves a dance-like drill that ends with the simultaneous lowering of their countries flags.
-The ceremony draws a large cheering crowd and number of tourists each day in both sides.
+Every day two hours before sunset, Pakistan Rangers and the Indian Border Security Force conduct a flamboyant closing ritual that involves a dance-like drill that ends with the simultaneous lowering of their country’s flags.
+The ceremony draws a large cheering crowd and a number of tourists each day on both sides.